Sharper judgement where wind resource evidence meets bankability.

 Hidden risk

-A campaign can look compliant on paper yet still under-deliver through weak supplier obligations, QA, maintenance, monitoring, or escalation.
+A campaign can look compliant on paper yet still fail through weak supplier obligations, QA, maintenance, monitoring, or escalation.

 How we help

-We help teams set up and govern measurement programmes so that RFPs, contracts, supplier scope, maintenance expectations, review rhythms, and escalation paths are aligned to one objective – a robust, decision-fit, finance-grade dataset at proportionate cost.
+We help teams set up and govern measurement programmes so that RFPs, contracts, supplier scope, maintenance expectations, review rhythms, and escalation paths are aligned to one objective – a robust finance-grade evidence base at proportionate cost.

 Do we need a measurement campaign at all?